sonots/capistrano-bundle_rsync/README.md

 Name          | Default | Description
 --------------|---------|------------
 repo_url      | `.` | The path or URL to a Git repository to clone from.
-branch        | `master` | The Git branch to checkout.
+repo_tree      | nil | Specify the subtree path of the repository to deploy. branch        | `master` | The Git branch to checkout.
 ssh_options   | `{}`  | Configuration of ssh :user and :keys.
 keep\_releases | 5 | The number of releases to keep.